Google, IBM, and others team up to hasten data transfers in computers

 READ ALSO :

-To achieve that real-time goal, Gen-Z has developed a high-performance fabric that “provides a peer to peer interconnect that easily accesses large volumes of data while lowering costs and avoiding today’s bottlenecks,” according to the consortium.
+To achieve that real-time goal, Gen-Z has developed a high-performance fabric that “provides a peer-to-peer interconnect that easily accesses large volumes of data while lowering costs and avoiding today’s bottlenecks,” according to the consortium.
 The data transfer rate can scale to 112GT/s (Giga transfers per second) between servers.
 For comparison, the upcoming PCI-Express 4.0 will have a transfer rate of 16 GT/s per lane inside computers, and data transfers in computers are usually faster.

 You might also like